BIOP/abba-documentation/docs/source/tutorial/2_registration.md

 It is possible (and advised) to perform several successive registration.
 You will usually start by an affine registration followed by one or two spline registrations.
 For 'difficult slices' where the automated registration result are bad, you can either start by a manual registration to facilitate a following automated registration, or, alternatively, you can directly edit the result of a spline transform, in order to improve it and even to add landmarks in regions in which you are more interested.

 :::{warning}
-If once or several slices are broken into pieces, achieving a good result over the whole slice could be really difficult or impossible.
-ABBA does not deal well with discontinuous deformations.
+If your slice contains broken or missing regions, it can be challenging or even impossible to achieve a perfect registration.
+ABBA may not handle discontinuous deformations well.
 :::

 ### Affine registration (Automated)

-You can select the slices you want to register and start an affine registration by clicking, in the top menu bar:
-`Align > ABBA - Elastix Registration (Affine)`.
+Affine registration is the first step in aligning your dataset slices to the atlas.
+This process involves scaling, rotating, and translating your slices to match the atlas while preserving their relative proportions.
+To initiate an affine registration, select the slices you want to register and go to the top menu bar: `Align > ABBA - Elastix Registration (Affine)`.

-You will need to select one or several channels for both the atlas and the sections for this affine registration.
+In the registration dialog, you’ll be asked to select channels from both the atlas and your dataset slices.
+A common starting point is to use the DAPI channel from your sections and match it with the Nissl channel (channel 0) from the atlas.
+This pairing often provides a good basis for the first registration.

 ![Affine elastix registration](/assets/img/fiji_elastix_affine_registration.png)

-In a lot of cases, an affine registration on the DAPI channel of your sections vs the atlas Nissl atlas channel (0) is a good choice for a first registration.

-Multichannel registration is also supported.
-Each channel contributes equally to the 'cost' function that is optimized for the registration.
-It is not rare to have a channel which is autofluorescent as part of a dataset.
-This will be good idea to register to the ARA channel of the Allen Brain Atlas.
-But what is even better is use several channels at the same time.
-For instance, in the first test dataset of the documentation, the channel 0, DAPI, matches the Nissl channel, while the channel 1 has significant autofluorescence, thus matching channel 1 (Ara) of the atlas.
+ABBA supports multichannel registration, where each selected channel contributes equally to the cost function optimized during the alignment process.
+This is especially useful if your dataset contains channels with distinct features, such as autofluorescence, which may align well with specific atlas channels.

+For example, you may have:

+* Channel 0 (DAPI) matching the Nissl channel of the atlas.
+* Channel 1 with autofluorescence matching the Ara channel of the atlas.

+By combining these channels, the registration process becomes more robust.

 ![Multi Channels](/assets/img/fiji_registration_multichannel_images.png)

-Here's how to set up a registration taking both channels into consideration:
+To set up a multichannel registration, you can specify multiple channels for both the sections and the atlas, as shown below:

 ![Affine elastix registration multi channel](/assets/img/fiji_elastix_affine_registration_multichannel.png)

-If you have several channels matching a channel from the atlas, you can repeat the atlas channel.
-You can even repeat one of your data channel if needed.
-Suppose your channel 1 and 3 are both nuclear signals, you could fill in the registration parameters like this:
+If necessary, you can even repeat channels in the registration parameters.
+For example, if channels 1 and 3 in your dataset both contain nuclear signals, you can set the registration parameters as follows:

 ![Affine elastix registration multi channel other](/assets/img/fiji_elastix_affine_registration_multichannel_other.png)

 A few extra options are available:
 * `Registration re-sampling (micrometers)` specified in micrometer, is the pixel size of the images that will be send to Elastix for the registration task.
 Check  `Show registration results as ImagePlus` to see how the resampled images look like.
 * `Show registration results as ImagePlus`, if checked, will display the raw data used for elastix registration
-* `Background offset value` can be left at zero in most cases.
-If your camera has a significant zero offset value in comparison to the channel intensities, this offset can be specified here for a better registration.
+* `Background offset value` this parameter is obsolete, thus not taken into account anymore.

 ### Spline registration (Automated)

-You can select the slices you want to register and start a spline registration by clicking, in the top menu bar:
-`Align > ABBA - Elastix Registration (Spline)`
+Spline registration is a more advanced form of alignment that allows for non-linear transformations.
+You can perform a spline registration by selecting the slices you want to register and going to the top menu bar: `Align > ABBA - Elastix Registration (Spline)`.

 ![Spline registration parameters](/assets/img/fiji_elastix_spline_registration.png)

-In spline registration, a grid of size "`Number of control points along X`" is used to perform a spline registration between selected slice and the atlas.
-Again only a single channel registration is supported.
+During spline registration, the image is divided into a grid, where the number of control points along the X-axis determines the flexibility of the transformation.
+The grid creates spline-based transformations between your slice and the atlas, allowing for local adjustments that are not possible with affine registration.

-It is advised to use a value for control point between 5 (25 max total number of landmarks) to 20 (400 max total number of landmarks).
+The number of control points directly affects the registration's flexibility.
+It is recommended to choose a value between 5 (resulting in 25 total landmarks) and 20 (resulting in 400 total landmarks).
+A higher number of control points can provide more flexibility, but it may also risk overfitting if the underlying structure is not consistent across the slice and the atlas.

 ### BigWarp registration (Manual)

-[BigWarp](https://imagej.github.io/plugins/bigwarp) can be used if you want to have a full control over the registration.
-This method allows to place your own landmarks manually.
-Since this method is manual, slices are processed sequentially by the user.
+If you want full control over the registration process, you can use [BigWarp](https://imagej.github.io/plugins/bigwarp) for manual registration.
+This method allows you to place your own landmarks between the atlas and the slice, giving you precise control over the alignment.
+Since this process is manual, you will need to register slices one by one.

 ### Editing a registration

-When the last registration of a slice is either a BigWarp registration or a spline registration, the result can be manually edited by selected the slice and then clicking in the top menu bar `Align > ABBA - Edit Last Registration`.
+If the last registration performed on a slice is either a BigWarp or spline registration, it can be manually edited.
+To do so, select the slice you want to edit, and in the top menu bar, go to: `Align > ABBA - Edit Last Registration`.

-:::{warning} if you select a lot of slices before clicking Edit Last Registration, each editing will be launched successively.
-If this is what you want, great!
-Otherwise, take care.
+:::{warning} If you select many slices before clicking "Edit Last Registration," each slice's registration will be opened for editing in sequence.
+Make sure this is what you intend before proceeding!
 :::

-This editing will launch BigWarp interface in both cases, but with landmarks from the previous registration already put in place.
-Using BigWarp's standard commands, which are summarized below, you can move these landmarks or even add new ones.
-Click the window when you're done editing the transformation, and the new result should appear in ABBA window (take care, the editing cannot be canceled!).
+This process will open the BigWarp interface, where the landmarks from the previous registration will already be in place.
+You can modify or add landmarks using the standard BigWarp commands summarized below.
+Once you finish editing, close the BigWarp window, and the updated result will automatically appear in the ABBA interface.
+Note that changes cannot be undone, so ensure you're happy with the transformation before closing.

 BigWarp commands summary:
 * `space` = toggle for landmark mode